-- Thank your mentor.
-Maybe you did this at the end of your session already, but a text to thank or a check-in with your mentor can be a great way to keep good communication. - Save your recording of the session to a safe place.
-The recordings of your session will be essential records of your language and for practice later on.
-Make sure to save it to a safe place. - ☐ Fill out post-session debrief and/or write a journal entry. - Your immersion sessions may be very challenging and unexpected feelings may come up.
+Thank your mentor.
+Maybe you did this at the end of your session already, but a text to thank or a check-in with your mentor can be a great way to keep good communication.
+Save your recording of the session to a safe place.
+The recordings of your session will be essential records of your language and for practice later on Make sure to save.

+- your language and for practice later on.
+Make sure to save it to a safe place.
+Doyon Foundation will ask you to upload a certain number of recordings of your sessions each month. - Fill out post-session debrief and/or write a journal entry. - Your immersion sessions may be very challenging and unexpected feelings may come up.
 It is helpful for both apprentices and mentors to debrief your sessions in writing or in other ways.
 Doyon Foundation has supplied debrief prompts that you can fill in (or you can write in a journal), recording how your session went, the things that you learned during the session, and how to process emotions you may be feeling after your session. - Transcribe your session if you would like to increase your comprehension or writing skills. - While writing is a secondary skill for the Mentor-Apprenticeship Program, if you would like to gain some skills in writing or comprehension, you may want to consider practicing by transcribing your session into a Word document or notebook.
 This record could also be helpful if you decide to build a lesson plan from your session or if you intend to archive your materials later on.
-This is completely optional. - Try to listen to your session once (or twice) before your next session, if you have time. - Though not required, listening to your recorded session one or two times before your next session will help you to comprehend more of what you learned and be even more ready for your next immersion session.
+This is completely optional. - ☐ Try to listen to your session once (or twice) before your next session, if you have time. - Though not required, listening to your session one or two times before your next session will help you to comprehend more of what you learned and be even more ready for your next immersion session.
 It can also help you become more aware of things you may have missed when you were in the immersion setting.